Guy Cheron: Expertise

 He is a neurophysiologist author or co-author of more than 200 papers in international journals, and one book.
 In 1986, he has discovered, together with E. Godaux, the localization of the oculomotor neural integrator (NI) in the nucleus prepositus of the cat.
 The NI is the neural structure responsible of the gaze holding.
 This discovery demonstrated for the first time the biological recognition that a brainstem neural network is able to perform mathematical integration.
 From 1986 to 1997, he revealed the physiological properties of the NI.
 During the last 20 years, he worked conjunctly in mouse and human neurophysiology.
 He was also the first to demonstrate since 2004 the emergence of 160–200 Hz oscillation in the cerebellum of different mouse models presenting neurological diseases ranging from cerebellar ataxia, Angelman syndrome, FAS and Steinert disease.
-He also actively participate to numerous neuroscience space experiences realized on board of the International Space Station (NeuroCog, NeuroSpat, and Adriadna ESA missions) where his group demonstrated with EEG dynamics the alteration of top-down signals in visual perception in weightlessness environment.
+He also actively participated in numerous neuroscience space experiences realized on board of the International Space Station (NeuroCog, NeuroSpat, and Adriadna ESA missions) where his group demonstrated with EEG dynamics the alteration of top-down signals in visual perception in weightlessness environment.
 This neurophysiological expertise was also applied in the field of non-invasive BCI (Mindwalker, FP7 project) and in the search of the cerebral oscillations linked to the psychological flow in the top performance.